nitya/aistudio-python-quickstart-sample/docs/03-dev-env.md

     ![Create Fork](./img/devenv-create-fork.png)

-1. Click **Create Fork** leaving the default options unchanged.
+1. Click **Create Fork**, select owner profile,  leave t default options unchanged.

     ![Confirm Fork](./img/devenv-confirm-fork.png)

-!!!success "Congratulations!
-You have forked the sample to your profile!"
+!!!success "Congratulations 🎉 - You have forked the sample to your profile!"

-## Pick a Setup Option
+## 3.2 Pick a Setup Option

 To setup your development environment, use one of these three options: